mdipinto1/ai-case-study/README.md

 * What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?

 * How is your company performing relative to competitors in the same field?

+Toyota is the top automotive manufacturer in terms of vehicles sold annually.
+Furthermore, when considering gross profit, it is in the top 3 manufacturers.
+Lastly, within the US Market, it recently overtook General Motors, being the first company to out-sell GM _since 1931_.  [^13]

 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

+With the increasing maturity of generative AI, I would recommend a customization service at the time of ordering for a vehicle that would allow customers to design a custom paint-job.
+This would be reasonably achieveable with the increase in automation in automotive production (i.e. painting robots).
+The 'customer story' in this case would be that a customer can open an AI driven tool (derived from the aerodynamics generative AI tool mentioned above) and customize the paint of their vehicle.
+At first this could just be custom mixing for individualized colors, and could ultimately lead to customized striping, designs, and even images.
 * Why do you think that offering this product or service would benefit the company?

+Customization is a huge sub-industry, generating $8 Billion annually.
+A significant portion of these sales are spent on exterior modifications including full-body wraps. [^14] The cost of a wrap can be up to $10,000 at a professional shop.
+Offering custom paint from the factory, performed semi-autonomously could offer aesthetic benefits to customers and financial benefits to Toyota.

 * What technologies would this additional product or service utilize?

+From start to finish, this process would utilize generative AI, graphics design software, Computer Vision, and various robotic steps (paint mixing, priming, painting, inspection).

 * Why are these technologies appropriate for your solution?